grow-assistant/sales-assistant/docs/templates/resort_course/fb_manager_initial_outreach_1.md

 [ICEBREAKER]

-[SEASON_VARIATION], Swoop Golf goes far beyond on-course ordering, offering a comprehensive platform that streamlines poolside F&B, snack-bar orders, and to-go requests.
-We built this to help your team serve resort guests efficiently, without juggling multiple systems.
+[SEASON_VARIATION], I'd love to introduce Swoop Golf—a platform that enables resort guests to effortlessly order food & beverages from their mobile devices.
+We've recently expanded into a full-service resort experience platform, covering everything from on-course requests to poolside service, spa amenities, and resort-wide dining options.

-We're looking for 2–3 resorts to partner with in 2025 at no cost.
-One of our partners, Pinetree Country Club, saw a 54% boost in F&B revenue by making orders simple and accessible for visitors throughout their property.
+We're inviting 2-3 premier resorts to join us at no cost for 2025, to ensure we perfectly address the needs of luxury hospitality properties.
+At Pinetree Country Club, this model reduced average order times by 40%, keeping members impressed and pace of play consistent.

-If you’re open to a quick chat, I’d love to see whether [ResortName] could benefit in the same way.
-Let me know a good time to connect, and I can share references or more details tailored to your needs.
+Swoop will help streamline your guest services while maintaining the premium experience they expect.
+Let's chat about how this might work for [ClubName]?